-The full cost of installing a ceiling fan includes both the materials and labour.
-Here are some of the costs involved:
+The full cost of installing a ceiling fan includes both materials and labour.
+Here are some fees that you’re likely to encounter:

 How long does it take to install a ceiling fan?